 Within a few weeks, fear of the COVID-19 has gripped the world.
 Not only fear but anger directed towards those whom we believe are supposed to protect us.
 The national news provides around the clock COVID-19 news breaks and headlines every minute of the day as we sit and wait patiently for this to pass.
-Things could very well get worst.
+Things could very well get worse.

 Are we mentally prepared for such a reality?
 COVID-19 has illuminated a few factors that influence how we operate as a society and as individuals in these trying times.
 Hopefully, we can avoid these “evils” as I like to call them.
-My use of the term “evil” is a bit hyperbolic, but I want to drive home just how important it is not to fall into these common traps that, with time, will prove to be worst than any pandemic.
+My use of the term “evil” is a bit hyperbolic.
+I want to drive home just how important it is not to fall into these common traps that, with time, will prove to be worst than any pandemic.

 Misinformation is a HUGE problem in our society.
 The younger me would have said that people need to be more educated.
-But as I have grown older, I realized that many people don’t share your zest for accurate, timely, and trustworthy information.
+As I have grown older, I realized that many people don’t share your zest for accurate, timely, and trustworthy information.
 Not everyone has to the time to vet the constant onslaught of ideas being thrown their way every day via their social media newsfeeds, local television stations, national media, and other sources of information.

 What’s more, we live in a world full of messages, symbols, and images that shape our day to day existence in unimaginable ways.
 We consume so much information that it would be impossible to carry out mundane tasks if we were to process it all consciously.